Putting the “Horror” in “Horrorible”

 As we got closer to the front, we heard the door guy explaining a few things.
 About how the fake tombstones in the yard represented the great classic horror monster actors.
 About how they “just got” their non-profit status from the government (though the various websites I’ve linked mention that they did that years ago), that the DVD that they “just completed” will be sent to corporations so they will donate money and they’ll have a better building “soon,” that when the children of famous actors show up like Ron Chaney and Lara Karloff, the lines are down the street, that the mansion on their website is the place they wanted to buy, but simply couldn’t, that the giant toothy worm in the yard actually wasn’t from “Tremors,” but an unheard of TV show throwaway bin, the hot apple cider machine “crapped out” on them just that very day – and yet, when there was a changing of the guard, we heard an entirely different story.

 The Wait continued… But we were close.
 We could feel it.
 The groups in front of us dwindled ever-so-slowly.
 And then… we reached the Promised Land.
-I paid for the both of us (only a dollar each, thank goodness – Note that it’s 2 bucks in 2011) and we counted down the minutes.
+I paid for the both of us (only a dollar each) and we counted down the minutes.
 And then… The Wait was over!
-Nearly three freezing hours with no enterprising little punk selling hot chocolate at three bucks a pop (Hint, hint) and with our vitriol at its peak… we entered.
+Nearly three freezing hours later and with our vitriol at its peak… we entered.